-- 12 He will sharpen his sword without fail, his bow is bent and ready, - 13 his deadly weapons are ready, his arrows he makes of flame. - 14 The enemy who conceives evil; pregnant with mischief, giving birth to lies, but into the hole that they made they will fall.
+- 12 He will sharpen his sword without fail, his bow is bent and ready, - 13 his deadly weapons are ready, his arrows he makes of flame. - 14 The enemy who conceives evil; pregnant with mischief, giving birth to lies, - 15 a pit they have made and dug;

+but into the hole that they made they will fall.